Stability for random measures, point processes and discrete semigroups: Strictly stable random measures

-Note that usually in the literature, in particular, in~\cite[Sec.~3.3]{SamTaq:94}, the term $\alpha$-stable measure is reserved for an \emph{independently scattered} measure, \ie a measure with independent $\alpha$-stable values on disjoint sets.
-Our notion is most general as the following proposition shows.
+Note that usually in the literature, and particularly in \cite {SamTaq94}, Section 3.3, the term $\alpha$-sta\-ble measure is reserved for an \textit{independently scattered} measure, that is, a measure with independent $\alpha$-stable values on disjoint sets.
+Our notion is more general as the following proposition shows.